IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 ### 2:3.YY1.5 CapabilityStatement Resource

-Server implementing this transaction shall provide a CapabilityStatement Resource as described in ITI TF-2x: Appendix Z.3 indicating the transaction has been implemented.
+Server implementing this transaction SHALL provide a CapabilityStatement Resource as described in ITI TF-2x: Appendix Z.3 indicating the transaction has been implemented.

 * Requirements CapabilityStatement for [Client](CapabilityStatement-IHE.ToDo.client.html)
 * Requirements CapabilityStatement for [Server](CapabilityStatement-IHE.ToDo.server.html)